simonebraga/middleware_technologies_2022/projectA/documentation.md

 The output record of each sensor is structured as follows (depending on the outcome of the pre-processing):

+&nbsp;

 <p align="center">
   <img width=80% src="./resources/record.png" />
 </p>

+<div class="page"/>

 Unlike in our early analysis of the system, it is not necessary to keep the notion of "sensor" over time.
 The entities of this module are meaningful only until they build the record with the detection.
 We can then forget about them and accept another read as completely uncorrelated with the previous one.
 This implies a light implementation also for the "router" nodes, whose only purpose is to redirect the collected data to the back-end.

-<div class="page"/>

 ### MPI for simulation